 The major towns with junctions on the A9 along this section are:

 The single carriageway sections of the A9 between Perth and Inverness are DMRB compliant with excellent forward visibility presenting good overtaking opportunities.
 Carriageway widths are in excess of 7.5 metres throughout with 1 metre hard edge strips.
 Dual carriageway sections are 2 x 7.5 metre carriageway with few side road central reservation gaps.
 There are four 2+1 sections between Perth and Inverness.
-The Scottish Government’s dualling programme for the A9 commenced in 2015 and will impact along this part of the route until 2025.
+The Scottish Government’s dualling programme for the A9 commenced in 2015.